push42/scriptshop_5m/README.md

 # 💜 Project 1211: ScriptShop 5M

-The website currently only is client-side, i will add a database and more soon.
 There isn't a way to purchase directly on this website.
 It acts like a portfolio where i personally display my bought scripts to resell them.
 I stopped having interest in GTA Roleplay and no longer develop for FiveM.
-Feel free to modify my website, use it for yourself, i really don't care^^
+Feel free to modify my website or use it for yourself (ofcourse with your edited information), i really don't bother.
+The contact form uses a database to save the send contact messages.

 # 🔎 Preview
 - from 14.11.2023 / 00:27 - may have changed already